 We will be kicking off this campaign at the Walk of Hope for ALS on September 6th.
 See who is Stepping Up for The Angel Fund.

-The 17th Annual Jimmie Neil Raffle and Softball Game to benefit The Angel Fund will be held on Friday, September 5th, 2014 at St. Peter’s Field on Sherman Street in North Cambridge, Massachusetts from 6:00 p.m. to 9:30 p.m.
+The 17th Annual Jimmie Neil Raffle and Softball Game to benefit The Angel Fund was held on September 5th, 2014 at St. Peter’s Field on Sherman Street in North Cambridge, Massachusetts.

-The softball game be will between the Central, East, North and West Little League All Stars in this annual event for The Angel Fund,
+The softball game was between the Central, East, North and West Little League All Stars in this annual event for The Angel Fund.

 The ALS Ice Bucket Challenge has gone viral on social media and has already raised more than $1 million thanks to Pete Frates, 29, of Beverly!